Mouser History, Family Crest & Coats of Arms

 - Vinson Mouser, American politician, Candidate for U.S. Representative from Louisiana 5th District, 2002

-- Vincent Mouser, American Democrat politician, Alternate Delegate to Democratic National Convention from Louisiana, 1948
+- Vincent Mouser, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Louisiana, 1948

 - Roy F. Mouser, American Republican politician, Alternate Delegate to Republican National Convention from Kentucky, 1936